Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/09-Description.md

 ```

 1. What is intraclass correlation?
 How can it be applied to these data?
- - The following code can be used inside an R View block to calculate the ICC value
+ - The following code can be used inside an R View block to calculate the ICC value (and then just click 'Eval Script')

 ```
 library(ICC)
 in.data<-data.frame(